-A well-organized citizen participation program involves elements that must be considered in the process.
+A well-organized public participation program involves elements that must be considered in the process.
 Among them are:

-- → Defining the role of the general public in the process. - → Determining the methodology and strategies to be included in the process including a broad mix of techniques, and combine them as appropriate. - → Establishing a commitment for the level of resources (funding and staffing) according to the priority of the plan. - → Establishing procedures to evaluate the desired participants, needs for public education, selection of the appropriate techniques, response to public comments, and effectiveness of the process.
+- → Defining the role of the general public in the process. - → Determining the methodology and strategies to be included in the process including a broad mix of techniques and combine them as appropriate. - → Establishing a commitment for the level of resources (funding and staffing) according to the priority of the plan, study, and/or program. - → Establishing procedures to evaluate the desired participants, needs for public education, selection of the appropriate techniques, response to public comments, and effectiveness of the process.